tranhuunghiem99/nghiem-javascript-snippets/README.md

 # nghiem-javascript-snippets README

 This is the README for your extension "nghiem-javascript-snippets".
-After writing up a brief description, we recommend including the following sections.

 ## Features

+A collection of javascript and react snippets for faster JavaScript development in Visual studio Code.

 ## Requirements

-Snippets are optimized to be short and easy to remember.
+Snippets are optimized to be short and easy to remember. ;:"))

 Below is a list of all available snippets and the triggers of each one.
 The **⇥** means the `TAB` key.